cunicu/cunicu/docs/configuration.md

   # Filenames must match the interface name with a '.conf' suffix.
   path: /etc/wireguard

-  # Watch the configuration files for changes and apply them accordingly.
+  # Watch the configuration files via inotify(7) for changes and apply them accordingly.
   watch: false

+## Route Synchronization
+#
-# Synchronize WireGuard AllowedIPs with Kernel routing table
+# Synchronize the kernel routing table with WireGuard's AllowedIPs setting
-route_sync:
+#
+# It checks for routes in the kernel routing table which have a peers link-local address
+# as next-hop and adds those routes to the AllowedIPs setting of the respective peer.
+#
+# In reverse, also networks listed in a peers AllowedIPs setting will be installed as a
+# kernel route with the peers link-local address as the routes next-hop.
+rtsync:
   enabled: true

-  table: main

-# Discovery of other WireGuard peers
-peer_disc:
+  table: 254 # See /etc/iproute2/rt_tables for table ids

+  # Keep watching the for changes in the kernel routing table via netlink multicast group.
+  watch: true

+## /etc/hosts synchronization
+#
+# Synchronizes the local /etc/hosts file with host names and link-local IP addresses of connected peers.
+hsync:
   enabled: true

+## Peer discovery
+#
+# Peer discovery finds new peers within the same community and adds them to the respective interface
+pdisc:
+  enabled: true

   # A list of WireGuard public keys which are accepted peers
+  # If not configured, all peers will be accepted.
   whitelist:
   - coNsGPwVPdpahc8U+dbbWGzTAdCd6+1BvPIYg10wDCI=
   - AOZzBaNsoV7P8vo0D5UmuIJUQ7AjMbHbGt2EA8eAuEc=